 There exist a variety of accessible versions of games such as Chess and Monopoly.
 These are well-meaning but at best a partial solution to the problem because they do not address the issue of full participation in popular culture.
 Accessible versions of chess, Monopoly and Scrabble are welcome but limiting people to these titles severely restricts the scope of participation in board gaming culture for those with impairments.
 There exist some bespoke projects to offer accessible versions of modern board.
 However, such solutions are also only partial because they are of use primarily to the blind, and only to the subset of blind players (estimated by the National Federation of the Blind to be around 10% of the legally blind population) that are conversant with braille.
 Even within this limited solution space, the nature of braille means that certain long text passages would not be possible to convert into a tactile format within the narrow confines of a physical token or card.
 A real, lasting solution must involve raising everyone to the same standard rather than attempting to create different, incompatible categories of accessible games for those with impairments, or to focus on ineffective compensation strategies such as braille dice or overlays.

-This site is, in part, aimed at helping address these problems – we’ll be talking about the research we’re doing on the topic, the work we’re doing with students, and also examine the accessibility issues associated with popular titles available today.
+This site is, in part, aimed at helping address these problems – we’ll be talking about the research we’re doing on the topic, the work we’re doing with students, and also examine the game accessibility issues associated with popular titles available today.